UBC-MDS/airpyllution/README.md

 # AirPyllution
-A package for visualizing future, historic and current air pollution data using the [OpenWeather API](https://openweathermap.org).
+A package for visualizing or obtaining future, historic and current air pollution data using the [OpenWeather API](https://openweathermap.org).

 ## Summary
 This package enables users to explore air pollution levels in locations around the world.